chetming/chetming/README.md

 # Files about me

-simplify cost is the only goal!
+one project is back

-251020
+251111
 chetming
 <!---
 justdoins/justdoins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.